 If you would like more information, or have a concern of a child protection nature, please contact Mrs Johnston, Head Teacher & Child Protection Officer.

-The Child Protection Committee's website has a range of useful information for parents/carers to help them keep their children-safe. www.childprotectionsouthlanarkshire.org.uk
+The Child Protection Committee's website has a range of useful information for parents/carers to help them keep their children-safe. www.childprotectionsouthlanarkshire.org.uk progress made in the year.

 Improvement Plan